vdaas/vald/docs/contributing/coding-style.md

 When setting the value with the functional option, the value is validated inside the option method.

-However, we may forget to set the required fields when creating the object, hence the target object will remain nil.
+However, we may forget to set the required fields when creating the object; hence the target object will remain nil.
-Therefore, we strongly suggest to validate the object during initialization.
+Therefore, we strongly suggest validating the object during initialization.

-If we forgot to set the option method, an error will be returned so we can handle it properly.
+If we forget to set the options method, an error will be returned so we can handle it properly.

 ```go
 func func New(opts ...Option) (Server, error) {